 The x-ray doesn’t affect the abdomen or your pelvic area.
 It can’t cause miscarriage, congenital disability, or mental development problems.

-If you’re still not convinced, there are a few healthy factors to consider:
+If you’re still not convinced, there are a few health factors to consider:

 1).
 Postpone X-Ray Up To the Second Trimester